McLeansAlterEgo/PneumoniaImagesANN/README.md

 # Pneumonia Images Classification using Artificial Neural Networks

 The final project and supporting work for the CS404 Artificial Intelligence paper.
-This project incorporates the following two methods of creating neural networks:

- - From Scratch based on **Kinsley, H., & Kukieła, D. (2019).
-Neural Networks from Scratch in Python.**
+This project incorporates a neural network from scratch based on **Kinsley, H., & Kukieła, D. (2019).
+Neural Networks from Scratch in Python.** The implementation can be found in the following file:
- - Using the open-source **Tensorflow Library**

-The two different approaches are split into two different files:
- - PneumoniaImagesANNScratch.ipynb
- - PneumoniaImagesANNTensorFlow.ipynb
+ - ***PneumoniaImagesANNScratch.ipynb***

 ## Proposed Network Structure, Methodology and Results Overview